Brian who has a diploma in Safety and Environmental Management retired in 2012 after 38 years of continued service with ScotRail.

 - Attractor: Represents a state in a chaotic system that seems to be responsible for helping that system settle down.

-- Strange Attractor: Represents a system which runs from event to event without ever settling down.
+- Strange Attractor: Represents a system that runs from event to event without ever settling down.

-- Generator: Elements in a system that seem to be responsible for chaotic behaviour in that system.
+- Generator: Elements in a system that seem to be responsible for chaotic behavior in that system.

 - The unpredictability of all areas of nature is what chaos theory examines.

-- Chaos theory is a branch of mathematics that looks at complex systems whose behaviour is extremely sensitive to minor changes in conditions.
+- Chaos theory is a branch of mathematics that looks at complex systems whose behavior is extremely sensitive to minor changes in conditions.
 Small alterations can give rise to strikingly great consequences.